Clive Barker: Writing career

-Barker is an author of horror and fantasy.
-He began writing horror early in his career, mostly in the form of short stories (collected in Books of Blood 1–6) and the Faustian novel The Damnation Game (1985).
+Barker is an author of horror and fantasy, although he has said that he thinks of his writing less and less as horror.
+He began writing early in his career, mostly in the form of short stories (collected in Books of Blood 1–6) and the Faustian novel The Damnation Game (1985).
 Later he moved toward modern-day fantasy and urban fantasy with horror elements in Weaveworld (1987), The Great and Secret Show (1989), the world-spanning Imajica (1991), and Sacrament (1996).

 When Books of Blood was first published in the United States in paperback, Stephen King was quoted on the book covers: "I have seen the future of horror and his name is Clive Barker."
 As influences on his writing, Barker lists Herman Melville, Edgar Allan Poe, Ray Bradbury, William S. Burroughs, William Blake, and Jean Cocteau, among others.

 He is the writer of the best-selling Abarat series.

+In early 2024, he announced he would stop attending conventions and public events so he could focus more on his writing, as he was working on the manuscripts for 31 different projects, some closer to completion than others.

 Personal life

+Barker stated on Loveline in 1996 that he had several relationships with older women during his teenage years, but realised he was gay when he was around 18 or 19 years old.
+He dated John Gregson from 1975 to 1986, and was later in a relationship from 1996 to 2009 with photographer David Armstrong, who was described as his husband in the introduction to Coldheart Canyon.

-During his early years as a writer, Barker occasionally worked as a prostitute when his writing did not provide sufficient income.
+During his early years as a writer, Barker occasionally worked as an escort when his writing did not provide sufficient income.
+He has been open about his experiences with sadomasochism, calling himself a "six" on its "sliding scale".

-In 2003, he received the Davidson/Valentini Award at the 15th GLAAD Media Awards.
+In 2003, Barker received the Davidson/Valentini Award at the 15th GLAAD Media Awards.

 Barker is critical of organized religion, but has said that the Bible influences his work and spirituality.
-In a 2003 appearance on Politically Incorrect, he said that he was a Christian after Ann Coulter implied he was not.
-Years later, he said on Facebook that he did not identify himself as a Christian.
+In 2017, he clarified on Facebook that he did not identify as a Christian.

-Barker said in a December 2008 online interview (published in March 2009) that he had throat polyps which were so severe, a doctor told him he was taking in only 10% of the air he was supposed to.
-He has had two surgeries to remove them and believes his voice has improved as a result.
-He said he did not have cancer, and has given up cigars.
+Barker said in a December 2008 online interview (published in March 2009) that he had throat polyps which were so severe that a doctor told him he was taking in only 10% of the air he was supposed to.
+He has had two surgical procedures to remove them and believes his voice has improved as a result.
+He said he did not have cancer and has given up cigars.

-In 2012, Barker entered a coma for several days after contracting toxic shock syndrome, triggered by a visit to a dentist where a spillage of poisonous bacteria entered his bloodstream, almost killing him.
-Realising he might have just a short time to live, he decided to put his personal concerns about the world and society into the upcoming novel Deep Hill, which he thought could be his final book.
+In 2012, Barker fell into a coma for several days after contracting toxic shock syndrome, triggered by a visit to a dentist where a spillage of poisonous bacteria entered his bloodstream and almost killed him.
+Realising he might have just a short time to live, he decided to put his personal concerns about the world and society into the novel Deep Hill, which he thought could be his final book.

-As of 2015, he is a member of the board of advisers for the Hollywood Horror Museum.
+As of 2015, Barker is a member of the board of advisers for the Hollywood Horror Museum.

-Relationships

-While appearing on the radio call-in show Loveline on 20 August 1996, Barker said that in his teens he had several relationships with older women, but came to identify himself as homosexual by 18 or 19.
-His relationship with John Gregson lasted from 1975 until 1986.

-He later spent 13 years with photographer David Armstrong, described as his husband in the introduction to Coldheart Canyon; they separated in 2009.